 Combining this with an introduction to design thinking, kids’ll start the process of brainstorming possibilities, sharpening their ideas, and understanding the steps they need to take to make ’em possible.

-Next, discover VIVIWARE – cutting-edge hardware at the intersection of programming and robotics.
-Designed to encourage kids to tinker, build, and create, kids will get hands-on designing a prototype to test our their hypotheses.
+We’ll then begin tinkering with robotics and coding using the VIVIWARE Cell – a cutting-edge hardware at the intersection of programming and robotics.
+It’s designed to encourage kids to tinker, build, and create, kids will get hands-on designing a prototype to test our their hypotheses.